JestiferM/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

-1. How would you describe acessibility on the web to someone new to programming?
+1. How would you describe accessibility on the web to someone new to programming?

+i would describe accessibility as designing a program usable to as many people as possible.

 2. Talk about 3 different things you can do to ensure your website is accessible.

+Use alt descriptions for visually impaired
+Allow Users to Enlarge Font Sizes
+Ensure that all content can be accessed with the keyboard alone in a logical way

 3. How would you explain the concept of a variable to someone new to programming?

+a variable is what we use to store information that we can reference and use in a program.

 4. What is the purpose of using functions in code?

+A function is a block of code that you can use over and over again, instead of repeating yourself.

 5. How do you access a key inside of an object inside of an array?

+console.log(data[i].value);

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.